svw5523/Portfolio-Optimization-with-Momentum-Factor/README.md

 The portfolio optimization was performed from 2011 to 2019 to avoid the pandemic influence in 2020.

-The company's quarter fundamental data can be acquired from SimFin [linked here](https://simfin.com/data/bulk).
+The company's quarter fundamental data can be acquired from SimFin [links here](https://simfin.com/data/bulk).

 ### Conclusion